 Republicans did manage to poke a first, massive hole in Obamacare’s Berlin Wall when they effectively repealed its notorious individual mandate, the linchpin of the whole misguided scheme.

 But let’s not stop there.
 Let’s build on the Republicans’ good start.

 First of all, let’s make it easier for people to cut out the insurance middle man, and kick the bureaucrats out of the examining room, by protecting the innovative alternatives to ‘insurance’ that have sprouted up under Obamacare’s nose.
 I mean, for example, cash-based alternatives like health care sharing and direct pay medicine (also called direct primary care).

-And let’s administratively reverse Medicare’s individual mandate, which is more draconian than Obamacare’s and even less ‘justified.’
+And by the way, let’s administratively reverse Medicare’s individual mandate, which is far more draconian than Obamacare’s ever was, and far less justified.

 And let’s adopt what I call ‘Health Savings Accounts for All.’
 Right now, 90 percent of Americans are not allowed to contribute to an HSA, which is a tax-free savings account for personal medical expenses.
 An HSA is your money.
 You own it.
 You control it.
 You can spend it how you want, within reasonable limits.
 You can build up a sizable health-care nest egg for your retirement, and bequeath what you don’t use to your loved ones.
 An HSA liberates you to take control of your health care choices.
 Let’s liberalize the limits on HSA eligibility and contributions to give every American the chance to save and spend, tax-free, for his or her own health care.